top of page

 Rabbits play an important role here at Mountain Ridge Farm.
 Though they are a meat source, they have been providing manure for our garlic fields for some time now.

-We currently breed rabbits that are giant breed (New Zealand’s; Red and White, Flemish Giants/NZ cross).
+We currently breed rabbits that are meat breed ( White New Zealand’s & Californian/NZ cross).

 New Zealand White - The most popular breed of rabbit for meat production.
 It is estimated that 90% of rabbits raised for meat are of this breed.
 They produce large litters of 8 to 12 kits, which have a fast growth rate to fryer size in 8 to 12 weeks.
 Optimal litter size is between 8 to 10 kits.
 If you are raising rabbits for your own family meat production to become more self-reliant and/or to enjoy a healthier, lean meat, you can't go wrong with the New Zealand White!